eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 			+ Its cousin is the *repeat* loop \cite[\S1, pp. 11]{Tate2014}.
 + Variables
 	- "Variables are global by default" \cite[\S1, pp. 12]{Tate2014}
+	- Placing the keyword "local" around them would make the scope of the variables local.